-This is my thought: I go out shopping about 4 days a week.
-I’m in eyeshot of hundreds of people each day.
-Probably over a thousand a week.
+I go out sourcing inventory about 4 days a week.
+Let’s estimate I’m in eyeshot of 250+ people each day.
+That’s over a thousand a week.
 Several thousand a month.
 Well into the five-figures every year.
-If ONE PERSON who saw me scanning had a lightbulb moment and thought “Hey, I could do that…”, my income just took a huge hit.
-More competition = less for me.

-And the chances of one person in 20,000 doing that are pretty good.
+And the chances of one person in 20,000 becoming inspired to become an Amazon bookseller are pretty good.

-Second thought: I source from about 60 “fixed sources” (places with a schedule and fixed physical location).
-If ONE owner or employee of one of those sources saw me scanning and had a lightbulb moment, realizing they too could sell on the internet, that source is finished.
+I source from about 60 “fixed sources” (places with a schedule and fixed physical location).
+If one owner or employee of one of those sources saw me scanning and has a lightbulb moment and thinks: “Hey, we could do this...”
+And realizes they too could sell books on Amazon, that book source is finished.

 Its just not worth it.
-So when I’m out “in the field,” I’m staying under the radar every time.
+So when I’m sourcing books “in the field,” I’m staying under the radar.